haukesteffen/LearningPyTorch/README.md

 4. [Recurrent neural network](https://github.com/haukesteffen/LearningPyTorch/blob/main/4-rnn.ipynb).
 Using a recurrent neural network to further lower negative log likelihood.
 5. LSTM/GLU. to-do
 6. Transformer. to-do

+Currently can't get the low-level PyTorch implementation of RNNs to work.
+The problem seems to be a lack of parallelization, so training takes forever.
+However, I am currently having problems wrapping my head around the parallelization, especially since the batch dimension is of different size for every input sequence.
+Any advice is appreciated!